callysto/gitpuller-wrapper/README.md

 To install this extension follow the instructions below

+1. run `pip install git+https://github.com/callysto/gitpuller-wrapper --user`
+2. Restart your server

+You should now have a tab called "Github Notebooks" in your repo **Note:** You may need to allow pop-ups from the site as it will open the git-puller stuff in a new tab.
+## Alternatively
 1. From any directory, clone this repository
-2. Enter `docker-stacks/gitpuller_wrapper`.
+2. Enter `/gitpuller_wrapper`.
 3. Run `python setup.py install --user`
     - Note that this also activates and installs the jupyter extensions for you
     - Also note that you may have to explicitly type `python3` if you have other versions installed
 4. Restart your server
-5. You should now have a tab called "Github Notebooks" in your repo
-6. You may need to allow pop-ups from the site as it will open the git-pull stuff in a second tab.
+5. You should now have a tab called "Github Notebooks" in your repo **Note:** You may need to allow pop-ups from the site as it will open the git-puller stuff in a new tab.

 ## Usage